Education & Training Computer Software Business License in Dubai

 Receive initial approval: Authorities review and issue initial approval, typically within a few working days.

-Sign the licence agreement and pay fees: Complete the licence agreement and settle outstanding payments.
+Sign the license agreement and pay fees: Complete the license agreement and settle outstanding payments.

-Obtain your licence: The Business Licence is issued, enabling you to open a corporate bank account and commence operations.
+Obtain your license: The Business License is issued, enabling you to open a corporate bank account and commence operations.

 Licensing and Compliance Requirements

-Annual licence renewal with updated documentation and fee payment
+Annual license renewal with updated documentation and fee payment

 Compliance with the UAE's data protection regulations, including Federal Decree-Law No. 45 of 2021 on Personal Data Protection